-A demand-side platform is a basic code that enables demand-side partners or advertisers to trade or buy ad impressions in a programmatic advertising fashion.
+A demand-side platform is a basic code enabling demand-side partners or advertisers to trade or buy ad impressions in a programmatic fashion.

-An advertiser registers with a demand-side platform, that is then connected to a programmatic ad exchange.
-The trading itself of inventory and ad sell and buy is done through the exchange.
+An advertiser registers with a demand-side platform connected to a programmatic ad exchange.
+The trading itself of inventory and ad sell and buy is done through the business.

 When a user arrives at a website integrated with a programmatic ad exchange, a signal of the auction is sent to the business.
 In turn, the exchange platform requests the DSP to see whether it has a relevant ad that fits the placement in size, vertical, targeting, and more.
 All done in real-time and in under 100ms.
 When it does, the DSP responds with a signal to enter an auction in real-time with all the relevant advertisers to compete for this impression.

 The difference is in the name; a DSP is a demand-side platform best suited for advertisers or demand partners, and an SSP is a supply-side platform catered to publishers.
 Each connects to a different part of the programmatic ecosystem.
 Advertisers use DSP (Demand-side platforms) to sort their ad buying – while publishers use SSPs to monetize their websites effectively.

 Mobile and desktop segmentation faded around 2015 when the same ad serving could be used for both platforms.
 Once the hype for mobile traffic is settled and buyers understand each forum has its advantage, ad exchanges also realize they can cater to all types of clients with one technology that deals both with the demand and supply.
 There are also ad formats catering to mobile and desktop properties, such as 300×250 and 728×90 ads, as well as banners in full mobile page size, 320x480px, that are also served across desktop sites.